Quilt (band): Held in Splendor

 By the start of 2013, the band had developed plans to begin recording a follow-up.
-Rochinski explained that while there was a strong collaborative aspect to their music for this album they brought in 'finished' songs as well.
-That was a first for us.
-John and Shane and I all sing and write songs, and I think the album is a very good mix of our individuality and togetherness as a cohesive piece'.
-They began rehearsing the material at The Puritan Garage in Charlestown, Boston.
-Quilt also teamed up with fellow Bostonians MMOSS to produce a split EP 'New Hampshire Freaks' which was released in April 2013.
+Rochinski explained that while there was a strong collaborative aspect to their music, for this album they brought in "finished" songs as well.
+"That was a first for us.
+John and Shane and I all sing and write songs, and I think the album is a very good mix of our individuality and togetherness as a cohesive piece".
+They began rehearsing the material at the Puritan Garage in Charlestown, Boston.
+Quilt also teamed up with fellow Bostonians MMOSS to produce a split EP, New Hampshire Freaks, which was released in April 2013.

 In April 2013, the band moved to New York City to begin recording at the Mexican Summer in-house studio together with producer Jarvis Taveniere.
-They spent a month recording 'invited friends who added saxophone and violin, cello and steel guitar'.
-Butler explained how the experience of 'having the studio, demoing the songs and knowing each other better as musicians helped make that happen'.
-The band continued to play live shows and embarked on their first headlining tour in October 2013 in support of the single 'Arctic Shark', released in the same month.
+They spent a month recording with "friends who added saxophone and violin, cello and steel guitar".
+Butler explained how the experience of "having the studio, demoing the songs and knowing each other better as musicians helped make that happen".
+The band continued to play live shows and embarked on their first headlining tour in October 2013 in support of the single "Arctic Shark", released in the same month.
 In January 2014, their second album, Held in Splendor, was released.
 The band added Keven Lareau on bass for the headlining tour that followed.
 They suffered a setback when their tour van crashed in March.
 The band spent the rest of 2014 touring North America and Europe.